inet-framework/inet/showcases/measurement/queueingtime/doc/index.rst

 moment the same packet is dequeued from the queue.
 Simple packet queue modules are also often used to build more complicated queues such as a priority queue or even traffic shapers.
-The queueing time statistics are automatically collected for each of one these cases too.
+The queueing time statistics are automatically collected for each of these cases too.

 Here is the network: